Join Willy Sucre and friends for an evening of String Quartets by Beethoven & Turina.

-Violinist Justin Pollak is a native of Santa Fe, currently living in Albuquerque.
-He first studied violin with Catherine Nichols.
-As a student at the University of New Mexico, he studied with Leonard Felberg and Bernard Zinck, and he also took lessons from Kimberly Fredenburgh on the viola.
-Justin is currently a violinist with the Santa Fe Symphony and the New Mexico Philharmonic.
-He also performs with the Figueroa Project, Opera Southwest, Santa Fe Pro Musica, the Pueblo Symphony in Colorado, and occasionally plays music with the Albuquerque Chamber Soloists and Sunday Chatter.
-When not playing music, he enjoys cooking, running, biking, and hiking.
+Violin Justin Pollak, a native of Santa Fe, first studied the violin under Catherine Nichols.
+As a student at the University of New Mexico, he studied with Leonard Felberg and Bernard Zinck, as well as Kimberly Fredenburgh on the viola.
+From 2001 to 2011, he was a violinist with the New Mexico Symphony Orchestra.
+Justin is currently a member of the Santa Fe Symphony Orchestra and the New Mexico Philharmonic.
+He frequently performs with Chatter on both violin and viola.
+In the winter and spring of 2012, he played concerts with the Figueroa Project and Opera Southwest.